danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="folders.deleteFolder.html" name="folders.deleteFolder">Delete a peer folder: folders.deleteFolder</a>

-* <a href="channels.deleteUserHistory.html" name="channels.deleteUserHistory">Delete all messages sent by a certain user in a supergroup: channels.deleteUserHistory</a>

 * <a href="auth.dropTempAuthKeys.html" name="auth.dropTempAuthKeys">Delete all temporary authorization keys except for the ones specified: auth.dropTempAuthKeys</a>

 * <a href="contacts.deleteByPhones.html" name="contacts.deleteByPhones">Delete contacts by phone number: contacts.deleteByPhones</a>